Selection of proposal distributions for multiple importance sampling: Selection of proposal distributions

-When $Q = \Pi$, a less computationally demanding approach is a method in which densities are chosen sequentially from $\Pi$ where $\hat{\sigma}^2_u (\pi; \bq )$ is the largest.
-Specifically, starting with an initial density $\bq_0 = \{\tilde{q}\}$, suppose that we have completed the $i$th step with the set $\bq_i$ chosen along with (Markov chain) samples from each density in $\bq_i$.
-If $\bd$ is unknown, part of this sample (stage 1) is used for calculating the RL estimator $\hatbd$, and the remaining sample is used to compute $\hat\sigma^2_u(\pi; \bq_i)$ for the remaining densities $\pi \in \Pi \setminus \bq_{i}$.
+When $Q = \Pi$, a less computationally demanding approach is the SEQ method in which densities are chosen sequentially from $\Pi$ where $\hat{\sigma}^2_u (\pi; \bq )$ is the largest.
+Specifically, starting with an initial density $\bq_1 = \{\tilde{q}\}$, suppose that we have completed the $i$th step with the set $\bq_i$ chosen along with (Markov chain) samples from each density in $\bq_i$.
+If $\bd$ is unknown, part of this sample (stage 1) is used for calculating the estimator $\hatbd$, and the remaining sample is used to compute $\hat\sigma^2_u(\pi; \bq_i)$ for the remaining densities $\pi \in \Pi \setminus \bq_{i}$.
 Then $\bq_{i+1} = \bq_{i} \cup \{\pi_j\}$ where $\pi_j = \argmax_{\pi \in \Pi \setminus \bq_i} \hat\sigma^2_u(\pi; \bq_i)$, and the existing (Markov chain) sample is augmented with samples from $\pi_j$.
 Thus, at each step, the density corresponding to the largest (estimated) asymptotic variance is chosen.
 The process is repeated until $k$ densities have been selected.
-This sequential method is a principled approach formalizing the ad-hoc procedure of \cite{buta:doss:2011}.
-The initial $\tilde{q}$ can be the density where the generalized IS estimator \eqref{eq:mainest} or any other interesting quantity based on samples from a preliminary SF set is maximized (see Section~\ref{sec:rongelap} for details).
-Note that, both the MNX approach as well as the sequential (SEQ) approach can be used to select proposal distributions for any multi-density IS estimator for which we have valid estimates of its asymptotic variance.
+The initial $\tilde{q}$ can be the density where the multiple IS estimator \eqref{eq:mainest} or any other interesting quantity based on samples from a preliminary SF set is maximized (see Section S10 of the supplement for an example).